Escaped inmate Casey White back in Alabama - NewsBreak

 White was transported to Florence, Alabama, from Evansville, Indiana, where he was captured Monday after a rollover crash.

 Investigators found the couple carrying $29,000 in cash, four handguns and an AR-15 rifle.
-They were prepared for a shootout when they were captured, according to Vanderburgh County, Indiana Sheriff Dave Wedding.Dash cam video shows Casey White’s arrest
+They were prepared for a shootout when they were captured, according to Vanderburgh County, Indiana Sheriff Dave Wedding.TN man recounts disbelief learning his mother’s suspected killer was on the run

 After trailing them through three states, the U.S. Marshals Service tracked Casey White and Vicky White to a motel across from the sheriff’s office in Evansville on Monday.
 The duo took off when they saw authorities there, leading U.S. marshals and the Vanderburgh County Sheriff’s Office on a chase that ended in the rollover crash initiated by a pit maneuver by investigators.